Applying for a loan can get you on edge at the best of times. So here are our top tips to boost your chances of being accepted.

 Read our article on the factors that affect your credit score to find out more.

-You're financially connected to a bad borrower
+Check you're not financially connected to a bad borrower

 That ex-partner with the string of missed payments, or the one who kept dipping into an unauthorised overdraft, could cause you problems in the long run.